AngeloR/angelor.github.io/content/posts/medium/code-reviews-are-a-failure.md

 Unit tests, Integration Tests, Synthetic/BlackBox Tests — all of these can help ease the time code spends stuck in code reviews.
 By minimizing the time spent in code reviews, and maximizing the time spent in planning instead we can achieve things like:

-* Actually find bugs further downstream and upstream
+- Actually find bugs further downstream and upstream
-* Propagation of Knowledge throughout the team
+- Propagation of Knowledge throughout the team
-* Team Ownership of a feature
+- Team Ownership of a feature
-* Double check functionality/architecture
+- Double check functionality/architecture

 How fun.

 ![](https://medium.com/_/stat?event=post.clientViewed&referrerSource=full_rss&postId=36b72a659de4)

+---

+This was originally published on Medium - https://medium.com/@xangelo/posse-has-it-backwards-ca9ab4d5b529